Overview

 In-person program (August 18th to 22nd)

-The in-person program offers a blend of lectures, hands-on activities, and keynotes.
+The in-person program offers a blend of keynotes, lectures, and hands-on activities.
 In addition to the lectures and keynotes, we also planned some activities to connect, relax, and explore both the academic environment and the vibe of Copenhagen.
 Find the details below.

 Lectures